 Creating value = client satisfaction = more clients.

 And creating value = standing out from the competition = more clients.

-More clients finding your services too good to refuse.
+By doing this ‘daily’, momentum will grow (like your portfolio), with more clients finding your services too good to refuse.

 8. Reach Out to Potential Clients